Core focus

 Principle I Delivery & compliance

-I align headquarters, factories, and clients—clear milestones, risks surfaced early, less loss from information gaps.
+I align headquarters, factories, and clients.
+I set clear milestones, surface risks early, and reduce loss from information gaps.

 Principle II Alignment & cadence